-The Fish Presence Monitoring Plan specifically describes monitoring efforts the Renewal Corporation will undertake to document anadromous fish presence within the hydroelectric reach of the Project following dam removal.
+The Fish Presence Monitoring Plan specifically describes monitoring efforts the Renewal Corporation will undertake in California to document adult anadromous fish presence within the hydroelectric reach of the Lower Klamath Project following dam removal.
 The hydroelectric reach includes the Klamath River and its tributaries, from the upstream end of the J.C.
 Boyle Reservoir downstream to the base of Iron Gate Dam (Hydroelectric Reach).
-Because the Fish Presence Monitoring Plan addresses the full Hydroelectric Reach, the California and Oregon portions of the mainstem Klamath River and its tributaries are both included within the Fish Presence Monitoring Plan 's scope.
+The Fish Presence Monitoring Plan also describes additional fish monitoring that will be undertaken following dam removal by the California Department of Fish and Wildlife (CDFW) in the California portion of the Hydroelectric Reach and by the Oregon Department of Fish and Wildlife (ODFW) in the Oregon portion of the Hydroelectric Reach.
+Collectively, the monitoring by CDFW, ODFW, and the Renewal Corporation will document anadromous fish presence within the full Hydroelectric Reach.
+As discussed in more detail in Section 2.3, the Renewal Corporation will regularly coordinate with CDFW and ODFW regarding their fish monitoring efforts.

-The Fish Presence Monitoring Plan is supported by elements of the following management plans for effective implementation: Reservoir Area Management Plan and the Hatchery Management and Operations Plan.
+The Fish Presence Monitoring Plan is supported by elements of the following management plans for effective implementation: Reservoir Area Management Plan and the Hatcheries Management and Operations Plan.
 So as not to duplicate information, elements from these other management plans are not repeated herein but are, where appropriate, referenced in this Fish Presence Monitoring Plan.
-Specifically, the Renewal Corporation will implement reporting associated with passage impediments to anadromous fish consistent with the Reservoir Area Management Plan.

-2.0 Anadromous Fish Presence Monitoring
+2.0 Adult Anadromous Fish Presence Monitoring